cybergarage/round/doc/round_overview.md

 Orthogonality is another important one as well as simplicity.
 Considering those principles, no redundancy functions are implemented to keep the core module simple.

+Round enables to build distributed services and applications to define the small methods using any programming languages and connect between the methods like pipeline of Unix or Microservices instead of monolithic system.

 #### Clarity

 The technical specifications of the core functions are clearly defined and released free for users.
 Basically, the specifications are defined to extend some de facto standard specifications.